 The Upstate Medical University Department of Emergency Medicine EMS Programs will not allow any student to take a certifying examination until he/she has successfully completed all phases of training (including didactic, clinical, and field training) and demonstrated competency in all skills within the scope of practice for an entry-level EMT.

 Completion of course does not guarantee successful acquisition of state or national certification.
-Students must successfully complete the New York State Practical and Written Exams or National Registry Practical and Written Exams to obtain the respective certifications.
+Students must successfully complete the New York State Practical and computer-based certification exam or National Registry Practical and computer-base certification exam to obtain the respective certifications.